ccjohnst/cocktail-hub/README.md

 To deploy Cocktail Hub, I decided to use [Netlify](https://www.netlify.com/) for a number of reasons.
 Firstly, Netlify allows for easy deployment of GatsbyJS web-apps which allows me to spend more time improving rhe codebase.
 Secondly, having purchased an upgraded API key to enhance the Cocktail Hub's functionality, [Netlify's Functions](https://www.netlify.com/products/functions/) allows me to easily deploy server-side code to serve as a proxy for requests made to the CocktailDB's API with my secret key.

+## Challenges

+Error handling was made difficult by the server returning a '200 OK' status response when the API was queried for cocktails that did not exist in the database.
+Instead, a response body of 'drinks: null' or 'drinks: not found' would be sent.
+This meant that I had to implement conditionals that would render whether an error message would display depending on the response of the returned body for the 'drinks' object, rather than using status codes which would be more elegant.

+In order to implement global state within Gatsby, it was necessary to create a 'Store' component, which would contain the global state.
+The Store component which accepts the a context object we import and create in Store.js.
+To access this global state within the application, we call the 'useContext()' hooks within the application's components.

 ## Getting started

 ```